asesidaa/GC-local-server-rewrite/README.md

 # Config

 The config file is ~~GC-local-server-rewrite.exe.config~~ config.json

-If you are using 4MAX 4.65 data, it should work out of box.
+If you are using 4MAX 4.71 data, it should work out of box.

+If you are using 4MAX 4.65 data, MusicDbName=music4MAX465.db3

 If you are using 4MAX 4.61 data, first change MusicDbName to bundled music4MAX.db3